mxochicale/seminars/2020/2020-02-05-research-software-london/readme.md

 The day after this event, on Thursday 6th February, the RSLondonSouthEast 2020 workshop is being held.
 This is for software developers, researchers, academics, systems professionals and anyone with an interest in research software.
 RSLondonSouthEast 2020 is a full-day workshop consisting of talks, discussion and networking opportunities that will take place at The Royal Society in London.
 You can register for RSLondonSouthEast 2020 via Eventbrite.

-# Speakers and some extra references
+# Speakers, comments and some extra references
-See below twitter handles of the speakers with references to their slides, if available, or others references from their talks.
+See below twitter handles of the speakers with a brief comment of what my neurons can get from their talks.
+Also, some extra references to their slides, if available, or others references from their talks are registered below.

 ## https://twitter.com/rachaelevelyn